We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 4. San Francisco Resident Ticket Discounts

 Residents receive discounted admission year-round.
-Proof of residency is required, and the current residency admission prices are:
+Proof of residency is required.
+Current resident prices are:

-Additionally, the San Francisco Zoo offers free admission on select days throughout the year to San Francisco residents.
-Check the ticket page for more details.
+The zoo also offers free admission on select days throughout the year to SF residents.
+Check the ticket page for upcoming free days.

 5. Military Discounts

-Retired and active-duty military personnel may purchase discount San Francisco Zoo tickets directly from the Zoo at resident rates.
-(Free entrance days for residents do not apply to military tickets.)
+Retired and active-duty military personnel can purchase San Francisco Zoo tickets at the discounted resident rate.
+Verification is done through SheerID at the ticket window.
+Note that the free resident days do not apply to military tickets.

 6. Discounts for Guests With Disabilities